dddappp/A-AO-Demo/README.md

 and then generates a blog example that emulates [RoR Getting Started](https://guides.rubyonrails.org/getting_started.html) in one click, without requiring the developer to write a single line of other code.

+Especially, without writing a single line of code, the 100% automatically generated off-chain query service (sometimes we call it an indexer) has many out-of-the-box features.

+### Aptos Blog Example

+The [Aptos version](https://github.com/dddappp/aptos-blog-example) of blog sample.

 ### Sui Crowdfunding Example

 A crowdfunding dapp for educational demonstration purposes: